 My completely anecdotal view on the state of Python 3 in 2016.
 Based on my own recent experience, observations, and exchanges with other members of the Python community.

-Disclaimer: Anyone who sent you here in order to argue against Python 3 or for Python 2 hasn’t read past the first paragraph.
+Disclaimer: Anyone who sent you here to argue against Python 3 or for Python 2 hasn’t read past the first paragraph.
 Take their claims with the necessary grain(s) of salt.

 Looking at the PyPI download statistics1 of, the Python 3 situation seems gloomy: